 A: Impossible to say.
 Following the guidelines outlined above will give you a place to start in determining safety.
 If something seems too good to be true, it probably is.
 Compliance, safety and suitable materials come at a cost.
 Counterfeit and knock-off copies of well known carriers are untested, unknown, and often of subpar construction.
 There are lots of places to save money when buying baby gear, but buying the cheapest carrier possible off the internet shouldn’t be one of those places.
-For more information about fakes and how to spot them:

 Of course, the safety of all children being carried in these products is the top concern, so something that poses a serious risk to safety is certainly reportable to either the manufacturer or to the agency.

 Q: Are there rules about how a carrier should be sewn?
 What is “sewing compliance”?